Skip to Main Content

 Maps of Texas and Texas Counties

 You will need several different types of maps to complete your Texas county project.
 Below are lists of print and electronic maps of Texas and Texas counties.
 The Government Documents Department will let you take the maps out of the Willis Library for a short time if you need to copy or scan them.
-You can also copy and scan parts of maps in the Image Depot on the first floor of the Willis Library.
+You can also copy and scan parts of maps on the first floor of the Willis Library.
 Jump to the following maps:

 Print resources: